OlegShinalski/test-blog-2/README.md

 enter "node server.js"

 # Currect functionality
-Currently all blogs are showed (without any filering and pagination).
+Currently all blogs are showed (without any filtering and pagination).
-Only own blogs could be edited / deleted (even in previous sessions, each post has userId field).
+Only own blogs could be edited / deleted.
+In case You are not logged in, you could only see, but not create posts.
 Empty posts are not saved.

+# Logging in :
+Go to the Login menu item, fill username and password If username or password are incorrect - error is displayed.

 # New user's registration :
 Go to the Register, enter username and password.
-If such user already exists, error message displayed.
+If such user already exists, error message is displayed.

-# Logging in :
-Go to the Login menu item, fill username and password If username or password are incorrect - error is displayed.

 Predefined users :
   username: "oleg",